AllanJamil/alm02-allan-pedram/README.md

 #### Jenkinsfile

-Apply this Jenkinsfile to run the pipeline with these stages(Build, Test, Publish, Save Artifact).
+Apply this "Jenkinsfile" to run the pipeline with these stages(Build, Test, Publish, Save Artifact).

 **NOTE:** This stage saves a war file.
 A reminder that this is a Spring Boot application running on tomcat.
 ```typescript